Kiss me and you will see how important I am."

 The Unabridged Journals of Sylvia Plath

 A kiss is a powerful expression of love, affection, peace, respect or friendship.
 In Hindu Vedic Sanskrit texts, kissing is described as inhaling each other's soul.
 Kissing is an expression of human connection and love that is experienced everyday by people living with dementia.
-The Kiss is a collaboration between The Museum of Love and photographer Lisa White, The Social Photographer.
+Photographs (c) Lisa White, The Social Photographer.